KarynaMisnik/Linux-notes/README.md

 # History of Operating Systems

-1️⃣ First Generation (**1940s – early 1950s**) – <ins>Vacuum Tubes</ins>
+1️⃣ First Generation (1940s – early 1950s) – <ins>Vacuum Tubes</ins>

-**Hardware:** Vacuum tube computers, punched cards for input, no disks.
+**Hardware:** Plugboards and switches

-**OS:** There were no operating systems.
-Programs were written in machine code.
+**OS:** no operating systems.

-<ins>Characteristics:</ins>

-🔹 Each program had to manage all hardware directly.

-🔹 Very slow and error-prone.

-🔹 Manual intervention required to load programs and manage I/O.
+Programmers configured the machine by manually wiring plugboards or flipping switches.

+Input/output was done with paper tape or very primitive punched cards, but those carried data, not really “programs” in the modern sense.

+<ins>Characteristic:</ins> Programs were hard-wired into the machine.

 **Example:** ENIAC (1945), UNIVAC I (1951) – purely batch processing by humans.